Tucker Arensberg’s environmental practice focuses on transactions and litigation.

 We have worked with banks in dozens of environmental due diligence projects in relation to loans and foreclosures.

-Pennsylvania’s Act 2 of 1995 allows flexible cleanup strategies for commercial sites.
+Pennsylvania’s Act 2 allows flexible cleanup strategies for commercial sites.
 We have worked with our clients in the context of real estate and other transactions to use Act 2 to restore the value of contaminated brownfield properties.

 - Jury trials concerning oil & gas operations